dagneget/ET-HONEY_TRADING_BOT/bot_documentation.md

 Based on the current structure and common bot requirements, the following features could be considered for future development:

-1.  **Product Catalog Management**:
+1.  **Product Catalog Management**: ✅ **IMPLEMENTED**
-    - Allow admins to add, edit, and remove products from a catalog.
+    - ✅ Admin: Add, Edit, Delete products with images and categories.
-    - Enable users to browse products with more details (descriptions, prices, images).
+    - ✅ User: Browse by category, Search, Sort, and View details.
-    - Integrate with the order system for easier product selection.
+    - ✅ Integration: Direct ordering from catalog.

 2.  **Payment Gateway Integration**:
     - Implement actual payment processing (e.g., Stripe, PayPal) instead of just `Cash` or `Transfer` options.